Thesys Logo

 However, these early chat-style UIs were limited.
 Many were rule-based or relied on simple scripts, meaning they could handle only narrow scenarios.
 For example, a customer support bot might guide users through a fixed decision tree (essentially an automated form disguised as chat).
 If the user’s query fell outside its script, the bot hit a dead end.
 Thus, while chatbot interfaces offered a glimpse of a more dynamic,

 It’s important to note that these early conversational UIs did not fundamentally change how the rest of the interface worked.
 Outside the chat window, the application was still static.
 A chatbot could suggest how to file an expense report, but it couldn’t actually open the expense form in your UI unless a developer had explicitly wired that up.
-In short, early (Generative UI Is Not a Text-Only Chatbot): As one expert put it, a *chatbot can suggest how to file an expense, but Generative UI can build the actual expense form In the next section, we’ll see how the present state of
+In short, early (Generative UI Is Not a Text-Only Chatbot): As one expert put it, a *chatbot can suggest how to file an expense, but Generative UI can build the actual expense form In the next section, we’ll see the present state.

 The Shift to